dynamicstrategies/cardano-wallet-connector/README.md

-# Boilerplate for Cardano CCVault Wallet DApp connector
+# Cardano DApp Wallet Connector

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### React JS demo

-In the project directory, you can run:

-### `npm start run`
+In the project directory, you can run: `npm start run`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### What is this useful for:
+You can use this code as a starting point for the following:
 - you are building a DApp and want to connect to the user's wallet (Nami, CCVault, or Flint)
 - you want to read the balance, the UTXOs and the available tokens at the user's wallet
 - you want the user to interact with your DApp